 Defining Alienation of Affections

 The answer to this question lies in an old and uncommon set of torts (legal claims for damages) that exist in only a handful of states-- alienation of affections and criminal conversation.
 Last year alone, more than 400 lawsuits were filed in North Carolina for these two torts.
-In non-legal terms, alienation of affections is a civil claim that is brought when a third party wrongfully interferes in a loving marriage, causing the destruction or diminishment of the marriage itself.
+In non-legal terms, the law of affection is a civil claim that is brought when a third party wrongfully interferes in a loving marriage, causing the destruction or diminishment of the marriage itself.
 While these wrongful acts often include adultery or improper sexual conduct that occur before the spouses separate, it can also include non-sexual acts such as when a friend, family or co-worker wrongfully tries to convince a husband or wife to leave their partner.

 Alienation of affections claims are extremely serious.
 The law permits recovery for the economic harm to the spouse, attorney’s fees, damages for humiliation and embarrassment and even punitive damages.
 There have been a number of six and seven figure recoveries against defendants in these cases.
 Despite this, there are several defenses available for someone sued for alienation of affections.
 These include a claim that the impacted marriage was not a loving one, the defense of connivance (being set up) and finally condonation (forgiveness).

 Unlike alienation of affections, criminal conversation does not require the destruction of a marriage or the diminishment of loving feelings between spouses.
 Instead, it’s a legal term for adultery or sex between a third party and a person’s husband or wife prior to their separation.
 Criminal conversation is a very serious claim often leading to significant recoveries.
 The adultery can be proved through direct evidence (such as a private investigator or an admission) or through circumstantial evidence.
 That includes proof that a person was alone with a spouse and had a desire or inclination to have illicit sexual relations with them.